Yangxinsix/myqueue/docs/paper.md

 This makes it easy to submit a large number of tasks quickly.
 The *list* sub- command can then be used to monitor the execution of the tasks.
 Together with the *resubmit* sub-command it becomes easy to resubmit any tasks that might have failed.
-In this way the sub-commands of `MyQueue` synergize and increases the efficiency of the user.
+This example show how the sub-commands of `MyQueue` synergize and increases the efficiency of the user.

 `MyQueue` has a simple Python interface that can be used to define workflows.
 A Python script defines a dependency tree of tasks that `MyQueue` can use to submit tasks without user involvement.
-The dependencies take the form "if task X is done then submit task Y".  `MyQueue` works directly with folders and files, which makes it simple to use and easy to get started -- no system administrator or central database server is needed.
-Compared to existing workflow frameworks commonly used in the field of atomic-scale simulations ([aiida](http://www.aiida.net), [fireworks](https://materialsproject.github.io/fireworks)), the scientific field of the authors, `MyQueue` provides a simple alternative solution to handling workflows.
+The dependencies take the form "if task X is done then submit task Y".  `MyQueue` works directly with folders and files, which makes it simple to use and easy to get started.
+Furthermore `MyQueue` is decentralized -- no system administrator or central database server is needed.
+In this way, compared to existing workflow frameworks commonly used in the field of atomic-scale simulations ([aiida](http://www.aiida.net), [fireworks](https://materialsproject.github.io/fireworks)), the scientific field of the authors, `MyQueue` provides a simple alternative solution to handling workflows.
-To summarize `MyQueue` is a lightweight, simple and decentralized front-end for schedulers with support for creating workflows.
+To summarize `MyQueue` is a lightweight, simple and decentralized front-end for schedulers with support for submitting workflows.

 <!-- Being a front-end for schedulers, `MyQueue` distinguishes itself -->
 <!-- from existing workflow software by not being manifestly a workflo -->